axonasif/dotsh/README.md

 bashbox live
 ```

-And it will test out your dotfiles inside the existing workspace without affecting it.
+And it will test out your new dotfiles changes inside the existing workspace without affecting it.
 Sounds fun, right!?

+## How to automatically launch Gitpod workspaces inside your local terminal emulator

+As you may already know, Gitpod will automatically launch your [Desktop-VSCode](https://www.gitpod.io/docs/ides-and-editors/vscode) for you if you selected to use it.
+However that's not the case for plain SSH based workflow yet (Related: https://github.com/gitpod-io/gitpod/issues/9323).

+Although, since Gitpod is pretty scriptable and modular, it's possible to deal with this ourselves until this has been polished out in the Gitpod side.

+TBD, more to write here....

+## Tweak behavior via environment variables

+For Gitpod, you can set these on https://gitpod.io/variables with `*/*` as the scope.

+Currently there are a few variables which can alter the behavior of my dotfiles:
+> - `DOTFILES_NO_VSCODE` - defaults to `false`
+>
+> Setting this to `true` will cause it to kill VSCode so that you can claim back your memory and CPU usage 😜

+> - `DOTFILES_SPAWN_SSH_PROTO` - defaults to `true`
+>
+> Setting this to `false` will cause it to skip launching your local terminal emulator via the `ssh://` protocol.